rjbrown57/binman/docs/Readme.md

     url: https://kind.sigs.k8s.io/dl/%s/kind-linux-amd64
 ```

-Currently only version number is supported for formatting in this style.
+Currently only version number is supported for templating in this style.
 Expect a [refactor](https://github.com/rjbrown57/binman/issues/19) on this feature soon.

 ### Upx Config